 Unlike the actual weight of the package, which is the weight that you would see if you put it on a scale, dimensional weight looks at the package density and how much space the package will take up in the package car.
 You can use the DIM weight calculator to confirm the DIM weight of your packages.

 COST SAVINGS TIP: If there is a big difference between the actual weight and the billed weight of your shipments, the carrier’s dimensional pricing is negatively affecting your shipping costs.
 You can fix that.
 (Psssst: It’s easy with Lojistic.)

 Dimensional Weight Formula

-Dimensional weight is calculated as length times width times height divided by a DIM factor.
-The published DIM factor for FedEx and UPS right now, for example, is 139.
+Dimensional weight is calculated as length x width x height divided by a DIM factor.
+The published DIM divisor is 139 in 2022 for FedEx and UPS .

-So you take the length times the width, times the height, divide that by 139, which is the published DIM factor and you'll get a number, which the fallout of that is what they would consider that the DIM weight.
+So you take the length x the width x the height, divide that by 139 (the published DIM factor) and you'll get a number.
+The fallout of that is what the carriers consider to be the DIM weight.

 In other words, dimensional weight measures the package density, which is the amount of space that the package will occupy.
 This is important for things like packing package cars, loading airplanes or managing the feeder network.

 You might be overpaying by a lot if you aren't paying attention to your DIM weight.

 Let’s look at an example.
 Maybe you want to ship a coffee cup, and you put it in a massive package.
 The parcel may only weigh two pounds, but it takes up the space of a refrigerator box.